organiccryptoyyc/alpha1/README.md

 function, (3) a real end-to-end payment test before trusting it — no other code changes required.

+## Security hardening (2026-08-04)

+An external review of this project's architecture doc surfaced eight points -- idempotency/replay, cache-vs-metering wording, settlement-before-fetch (no refund path on upstream failure), the real-device fetch route's open SSRF surface, key-custody documentation, missing rate limiting, routes-as-code-vs-data, and horizontal-scaling caveats.
+Rate limiting (`express-rate-limit`, 120 req/min/IP, `/health` exempt), an SSRF denylist on `/v1/uprock/fetch` (blocks localhost/private/link-local targets), a `trust proxy` misconfiguration found while wiring up the rate limiter, and two documentation fixes are live as of this commit.
+Settlement-before-fetch and idempotency/replay are real, unresolved gaps -- the first needs a design decision (deferred-settle vs. refund) before a code fix, the second needs an adversarial test before it can be called handled.
+Full writeup with status per item: `ARCHITECTURE.md` §10.

 ## Routes and pricing

 | Route | Price | What it returns |